 That’s 80 burglaries per hour or 1.33 per minute, some numbers which are clearly still way to high for real comfort.

 So a constant re-evaluation of your home security systems to make your home safer is required, starting with the bare basics of taking into account simple matters like the fact that a lot of these burglaries befall homeowners as first time incidents, during which it turned out the intruders gained easy access through unlocked doors and windows.
+You will want to have a look at https://theukelectricgatecompany.co.uk/ and see how their automated gates can greatly improve security.
 Guard dogs, CCTV cameras, lights timers, motion sensors and alarms all form part of the consolidation of the security of your home, but their effectiveness is built on top of getting the basics right, like having locks of high quality installed and just using some common sense in not keeping your bins near your garage, making sure you lock everything up, etc.